Hroskopf/big-int/README.md

 Just used the division algorithm and return a % b = a - (a / b) * b.

+For b < 0 -- the a % b would be non-positive.
+In other case a % b >= 0.

 Complexity: O(n * log^2 n).

 ## Power (pow)